 Director-General Arvo Kokkonen acts as chairman and Director of Communications Pirkko Yliselä is a permanent specialist member and secretary of the Advisory Board.

-Kaisa Aalto, Manager of the HS.fi development team, Helsingin Sanomat
+Kaisa Aalto, Head of strategy and business development, Helsingin Sanomat

-Ilkka Laitinen, Deputy Chief, Major General, The Finnish Border Guard
+Ilkka Laitinen, Chief, Major General, The Finnish Border Guard

 Pentti Lähteenoja, Director-General, Ministry of Agriculture and Forestry